mcuntz/partialwrap/docs/source/index.rst

    x0  = [0.1, 0.2, 0.3]
    res = opt.minimize(rastrigin_wrap, x0, method='BFGS')

+The :mod:`scipy.optimize` function :func:`~scipy.optimize.minimize` passes its
+sampled parameters to `rastrigin_wrap`, which writes it to the file `parameterfile = 'params.txt'`.
+It then calls `rastrigin_exe = 'python3
+rastrigin1.py'` and reads its `outputfile = 'out.txt'`.
 :func:`~partialwrap.std_io.standard_parameter_reader` and
 :func:`~partialwrap.std_io.standard_parameter_writer` are convenience functions that read and write one parameter per line in a file without a header.
 The function :func:`~partialwrap.std_io.standard_output_reader` simply reads one value from a file without header.
-The empty dictionary at the end is explained in the `userguide
+The empty dictionary at the end is explained in the `userguide <userguide.html>`_.
-<userguide.html>`_.

 One can easily imagine to replace the Python program `rastrigin1.py` by any compiled executable from C, Fortran or alike.
 See the `userguide